insightfuls/minimalist-async-di/README.md

 ```
 const { Container } = require("minimalist-async-di");

+const container = new Container();

+/*
+ * Set the name of the init() method to use.
+ */
+container.initializeWith("init");

+/*
+ * Register a Pudding class to allow us to cook a pudding.
+The dependencies will be defined
+ * later.
+This is a vanilla ES6 class.
+Note that the 'sugar' dependency is injected using
+ * dot notation.
+ */

 class Pudding {
   constructor(butter, sugar, milk, flour) {
     Object.assign(this, { butter, sugar, milk, flour });